 Decades of development have helped make PostgreSQL extremely fault tolerant.
 It’s compliant with atomicity, consistency, isolation, and durability (ACID) properties for database transactions.
 Additionally, PostgreSQL supports multiple languages across triggers, foreign key attributes, joins, and stored procedures.
 PostgreSQL allows for the most common data types, including SQL 2008, and it supports Unicode, international character sets, and multibyte character encodings.

 Because PostgreSQL is accessible as an open-source license, your users are empowered to be more flexible and innovative than with a commercial database system.
 With no licensing costs, your users are free to explore endless development possibilities and even modify or implement the source code however they choose.

 Remarkable scalability is a hallmark of PostgreSQL.
 The software can effortlessly manage vast amounts of data.
 The scalability of PostgreSQL applies not only to the amount of data it can manage but also to the number of concurrent users it can manage.

 A variety of index types and full-text search

-PostgreSQL offers your users a range of indexing techniques, including B+ tree index, Generalised Inverted Index, and Generalised Search Tree, in addition to full-text searching for string searches and strings of vector operations.
+PostgreSQL offers your users a range of indexing techniques, including B+ tree index, Generalized Inverted Index, and Generalized Search Tree, in addition to full-text searching for string searches and strings of vector operations.